rwev/coyote.life/content/articles/published/philosophy--money--why-cheap-car.md

 The financial and perhaps more importantly _mental_ costs associated with newer car ownership are significantly higher.

+Material freedom boils down to _owning your stuff_, not letting your stuff own you.

 ### Monetary

 The vehicles that are theoretically best suited for backcountry, off-road travel are rarely the ones out there.
 The brand new rigs with the tunes, the upgrades, winch, roll-bars, are the ones sitting in driveways and apartment complex parking lots, day after day, weekend after weekend, in mint & unused (of course well washed) condition.